Texas Attorney General Ken Paxton - March 4th, Hour 3

 They became registered nurses.

-And they uh I I view that as one of the hardest jobs in the world, but also one of the the most giving and compassionate.
+And I view that as one of the hardest jobs in the world, but also one of the most giving and compassionate.

 I mean, helping people when they're sick, saving lives every day.

-And you know, I had one sister that actually used to work in a burn unit until she couldn't take it anymore because she'd have to constantly be changing the the bandages of of people with really horrible burns, third-degree burns.
+And I had one sister that actually used to work in a burn unit until she couldn't take it anymore because she'd have to constantly be changing the bandages of people with really horrible burns, third-degree burns.

-And you know, they'd have to they they'd have to change these bandages off and keep it clean or else but it was so painful when you take off the old bandage, and there's there's no amount of of pain medicine that's gonna stop that.
+And they'd have to change these bandages often and keep it clean or else, but it was so painful when you take off the old bandage.

-And you're inflicting pain, but yeah, you have to do it to save a life.
+And you're inflicting pain, but you have to do it to save a life.

 It's terrible.